 Best on-ear headphones: Notable mentions

 - Beyerdynamic DT 240 Pro: This runs just under $100 and certainly rivals the Audio-Technica ATH-M50x and ATH-M40x.
-The synthetic earpads are comfortable and roomier than they appear.
-It’s definitely aimed towards audio production use. $52.38 at Amazon.
+The synthetic earpads are more comfortable and roomier than they appear.
+It’s definitely aimed toward audio production use. $67 at Amazon.

-- JBL Under Armor Sport Wireless Train On-Ear Headphones: It won’t win any awards for succinct naming schemas, but this JBL and Under Armor collaboration provides you with a IPX4 rated workout headset including washable mesh ear cup and ANC.
+- JBL Under Armor Sport Wireless Train On-Ear Headphones: It won’t win any awards for succinct naming schemas, but this JBL and Under Armor collaboration provides you with an IPX4-rated workout headset including washable mesh ear cup and ANC.
 It charges via outdated microUSB, unfortunately, but it makes a good gym companion otherwise.

 - Klipsch Reference On-Ear Reference II: Concentrating strictly on sound above all else, Klipsch’s signature audio knowledge has been applied to the On-Ear II.
 Unlike the previous model, this one has an optional headphone jack.
 Find it for cheap and it could be worth it, though at full price there are better options.

 - Puro Sound Labs PuroQuiet: If you’re looking for on-ear headphones for your child, or if you just want headphones suited to smaller heads, these are a great choice.
-The PuroQuiet headphones have active noise cancelling as well as a maximum volume limit of 85dB.
-The non-kid-specific design makes these headphones more versatile than something covered in puppy designs, for example. $129 at Amazon.
+The PuroQuiet headphones have active noise canceling as well as a maximum volume limit of 85dB.
+The non-kid-specific design makes these headphones more versatile than something covered in puppy designs, for example. $139 at Amazon.

 - Sony MDRZX110: Another bang for your buck option, these pair of wired headphones are truly no-frills.
 It is comfortable and, for such a cheap price point, sounds pretty good.